 best piano brands

 If you want a more American sounding piano, you’ll want to look at Sauter.
 They are a German-based company founded in 1819.
 Today they produce well over 1000 luxury pianos a year (including 120 grands and 800 uprights).
-One feature that is exclusive to Sauter uprights is their butterfly lids that not only produce stunning visuals but powerful acoustics that fill up any room in a stereo-like fashion.
+One feature that is exclusive to Sauter uprights is their butterfly lids that not only produce stunning visuals.
+But powerful acoustics that fill up any room in a stereo-like fashion.

 Sauter pianos are known for their huge variety of finishes and styles that come with luxurious details and inlay work.
-The company uses rare wood such as genuine ebony, burl walnut, and pyramid mahogany, and special engravings based on their client’s requests.
+The company uses rare wood such as genuine ebony, burl walnut, and pyramid mahogany.
+And special engravings based on their client’s requests.
 The price range for their grand piano models starts at $95,000 and beyond.

 3. Yamaha